dotnet/docs-maui/docs/fundamentals/shell/navigation.md

 This example retrieves the currently selected elephant in the <xref:Microsoft.Maui.Controls.CollectionView>, and navigates to the `elephantdetails` route, passing `elephantName` as a query parameter.

-Object-based navigation data can be passed with a `GoToAsync` overload that specifies an `IDictionary<string, object>` argument:
+Multiple use object-based navigation data can be passed with a `GoToAsync` overload that specifies an `IDictionary<string, object>` argument:

 ```csharp
 async void OnCollectionViewSelectionChanged(object sender, SelectionChangedEventArgs e)